🏗️ Components#

 })

-Effects automatically update the DOM when signals change, avoiding manual DOM manipulation.
+Effects automatically update the DOM when signals change.
+You do not need manual DOM manipulation.

 CSS must define what the class or attribute does

-bindClass(el, 'even') adds or removes the even class — but nothing changes visually unless your CSS has a rule for &.even { ... }.
+bindClass(el, 'even') adds or removes the even class.
+Nothing changes visually unless your CSS has a rule for &.even { ... }.
 The same applies to bindAttribute(): a [aria-selected="true"] selector in CSS only activates when the attribute is present on the element.

 See Reactive Styles for examples of how CSS and effects work together.